gleam-lang/gleam/notes/talk.md

   ok.
 ```

 Right.
-With the codegen function finished I've all the basic parts of a BEAM
+With a codegen function clause defined for each node in the AST I've
-language compiler.
-The only this that is left is to stick them all together.
+all the basic parts of a BEAM language compiler.
+The only this that is left is
+to stick them all together.

 Here is the `gleam_compiler` module, which defines a `load_file` function.